LaunchCodeEducation/intro-to-programming-csharp/src/assignments/candidateQuiz.rst

 the code in a systematic way.
 The following is NOT the only way to complete this assignment, but it provides a framework for thinking through the project.

-Create a replit.com project to start building your project.
-Make sure "Candidate Quiz" is part of the name.
-Use the textbook for directions.

 Part 1: Minimum Viable Quiz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^